Nissan: Relationships with other car companies

-Ford Motor Company

 In Australia, between 1989 and 1992, Nissan Australia shared models with Ford Australia under a government-backed rationalisation scheme known as the Button Plan, with a version of the Nissan Pintara being sold as the Ford Corsair and a version of the Ford Falcon as the Nissan Ute.
 A variant of the Nissan Patrol was sold as the Ford Maverick during the 1988–94 model years.
 In North America, Nissan partnered with Ford from 1993 to 2002 to market the Ohio-built Mercury Villager and the Nissan Quest.
 The two minivans were virtually identical aside from cosmetic differences.
 In 2002, Nissan and Ford announced the discontinuation of the arrangement.
 In Europe, Nissan and Ford Europe partnered to produce the Nissan Terrano II and the badge-engineered Ford Maverick, a mid-size SUV produced at the Nissan Motor Ibérica S.A (NMISA) plant in Barcelona, Spain.
 The Maverick/Terrano II was a popular vehicle sold throughout Europe and Australasia.
 It was also sold in Japan as a captive import, with the Nissan model marketed as the Nissan Mistral.

-Volkswagen

 Nissan licensed the Volkswagen Santana.
 Production began in 1984, at Nissan's Zama, Kanagawa plant, and ended in May 1990.

-Alfa Romeo

 From 1983 to 1987, Nissan cooperated with Alfa Romeo to build the Arna.
 The goal was for Alfa to compete in the family hatchback market segment, and for Nissan to establish a foothold in the European market.
 After Alfa Romeo's takeover by Fiat, both the car and cooperation were discontinued.

-General Motors

 In Europe, General Motors (GM) and Nissan co-operated on the Nissan Primastar, a light commercial vehicle.
 The high roof version is built in the NMISA plant in Barcelona, Spain; while the low roof version is built at Vauxhall Motors/Opel's Luton plant in Bedfordshire, UK.

 In 2013, GM announced its intentions to rebadge the Nissan NV200 commercial van as the 2015 model year Chevrolet City Express, to be introduced by the end of 2014.
 Holden, GM's Australian subsidiary, sold versions of the Nissan Pulsar as the Holden Astra between 1984 and 1989.

-LDV

 LDV Group sold a badge-engineered light commercial vehicle version of the Nissan Serena as the LDV Cub from 1996 to 2001.
 The Nissan equivalent was marketed as the Nissan Vanette Cargo.

+In March 2023, Nissan and Honda signed a memorandum of understanding regarding a strategic partnership to collaborate on producing components for electric vehicles and artificial intelligence in automotive software platforms.
+The following year, talks between the two companies reportedly became deeper; media outlets suggested that a merger is being discussed.